Security Scanning

 Scan Results Storage

-Scan results are persisted to disk: Stored in the same directory that contains the configured CONFIG_FILE (for example, if CONFIG_FILE=/app/data/registries.config.json then results are written under /app/data).
+Scan results are persisted to disk: Stored under the directory configured by DATA_DIR (default /app/data).
+Mount this directory to persist scan results across container restarts.
 One JSON file per image tag.
 Filenames use the pattern <repo_with_slashes_replaced_by_underscores>_<tag>.json (e.g. myrepo_subrepo_latest.json).
 Results remain available after UI restart Re-scanning overwrites previous results

 Troubleshooting